Project

 The only other reasonable option I can think about is deduce, as an antonym for reduce which makes the opposite thing.
 Elixir follows this way, calling the methods fold (for our reduce) and unfold (for method proposed).

-Updated by inopinatus (Joshua GOODALL) almost 6 years ago
+Updated by inopinatus (Joshua GOODALL) over 6 years ago

 I agree with the abstract reasons, but for exactly those reasons I think #enumerate is a confusing and poorly chosen name whilst #generator is a good name.